-■NOTE: If the meter shows more than 1 ohm of resistance, troubleshoot or replace the switch/component, the connector, or the switch wiring harness.
+■NOTE: If the meter shows more than 1 ohm of resistance, replace the switch.

 RESISTANCE (Reverse Override)

 The connector is the four-prong white one next to the steering post.
 To access the connector, the front rack and front fenders must be removed (see Section 8).